 The steps for achieving this depend upon whether or not you are using a SDK.
 Detailed instructions can be found on our Looker API Authentication page.

-Interactive API Documentation
+Interactive API Documentation and Explorer

-In addition to the API reference in our online documentation, each Looker instance provides a local “api-doc” page.
+In addition to the API reference in our online documentation, each Looker instance provides a local “api-docs” page.
 This local page always reflects the exact state of the Looker API on your Looker instance, because it’s generated from the code running in your Looker instance.

-This “api-doc” page combines a reference with a browser-based, interactive API explorer.
+This “api-docs” page combines a reference with a browser-based, interactive API Explorer.
 For each Looker API endpoint you can fill in parameters, click the Try It Out! button, and immediately see the results of the API call.
 This can be a great way to become familiar with the Looker API without having to create a programming project and write supporting code.
 Keep in mind that, in order to use the Try It Out! buttons, you will first need to create API3 credentials so that your instance stays secure.

 API stability is an important consideration when building applications.
 In order to help you understand which endpoints may be changed in the future, and which should remain stable, we mark certain endpoints as being in beta.
 For more details see our Looker API Versioning page.